ck37/ck37r/README.md

 # Set a parallel-compatible seed so cross-validation folds are deterministic.
 set.seed(1, "L'Ecuyer-CMRG")
+# Just an example -- we haven't defined A or W in this code.
 result = run_tmle(Y = Y, A = A, W = W, family = "binomial",
                   g.SL.library = sl_lib, Q.SL.library = sl_lib)
 ```